caribbean stud poker hand of cards with cloudbet logo in the background

 Casino

-The Ultimate Guide To Caribbean Stud Poker
+The Ultimate Guide to Caribbean Stud Poker

 In our ultimate guide to Caribbean Stud Poker you’ll learn how to play the game, the differences between it and other types of poker and how much you stand to win from your bets.

-Caribbean Stud Poker has some similarities to all types of poker: the aim of the game is to finish the game a higher value hand than your opponents.
-And the card combinations for winning hands is the same as any other game of poker.
+Caribbean Stud Poker has some similarities to all types of poker: the aim of the game is to finish the game with a higher value hand than your opponents.
+And the card combinations for winning hands are the same as any other game of poker.
 The difference with Caribbean Stud Poker is that you’re playing against the dealer.

-The Rules of Caribbean Stud Poker
+The rules of Caribbean Stud Poker

 The game begins with an “Ante” bet.
 This is your opening bet and must be placed in order to receive your cards.
 In some versions of Caribbean Stud Poker, once you’ve placed your ante bet you can make a side bet.
 The side bet works as a kind of bonus based on your hand and the dealer’s up card, if these cards make a hand in the payout table, you’re paid accordingly.
 If it’s available, like in our Caribbean Stud Live Casino table, you’ll see the payout percentages on your screen.
 Like with any poker game, the better your hand, the better your payout on the side bet.